A Guide to Ischia – Hotels & Ferries

 Getting Around Ischia

-Bus: Ischia has a fantastic bus system and traverses around the island with frequent stops.
+Bus: Ischia has a fantastic bus system that traverses around the island with frequent stops.
 You can purchase bus tickets in the shops, tabacs & bars.
 Check with the bus driver if you can purchase on board.
 Tickets cost €1.80 per ride and are valid for 80 minutes of travel.

 Rental Car: We rented our convertible Fiat 500 directly from Ischia Port for €50 per day from Super Mario Rental.
-You’ll see the term ‘Noleggio’ which is the Italian term for ‘rental’.
+You’ll see the term ‘Noleggio‘ which is the Italian term for ‘rental’.
+You can also prebook your car here.

 Taxi: The taxis on Ischia are surprisingly affordable.
 You’ll find posters at taxi ranks in each town that outline the coast of traveling to each destination, so there is no fear of being ripped off.